 Having a soothing skin cream on hand like topical hydrocortisone (Cortaid or Instacort) provides instant relief and will relieve the urge to scratch which will make your rash worse.
 Just use a small amount, but see a doctor if the rash starts to look bright red, oozing or infected, or persists for more than a couple of days.
 Topical hydrocortisone should only be used in young babies under a doctor's advice.

-If you develop a rash after taking a medicine, contact your doctor immediately; you might be allergic to that medicine which can be deadly.
+If you develop a rash after taking a medicine, contact your doctor immediately because this may signal a serious allergic reaction to that medicine.

 7. Antihistamine Tablets For Hay Fever, Allergies and Insect Bites